7330gomo/Sales-Case-Study/README.md

 # Overview
 the Sales Case Study, including what was done, how the analysis was performed, the tools used, and the insights generated.
-The case study focused on evaluating daily sales performance for a retail product, comparing promotional vs non-promotional periods, and examining monthly trends—particularly January and November.
+The case study focused on evaluating daily sales performance for a retail product, comparing promotional vs non-promotional periods, and examining monthly trends—particularly January 2016 and November 2016.

 # What Was Done